Grouped Generalized Estimating Equations for Longitudinal Data Analysis: Concluding Remarks

 \section{Concluding Remarks}

 This paper developed a new statistical approach to analyzing longitudinal data.
-The proposed method, called grouped GEE analysis, carries out grouping subjects and estimating the regression coefficients simultaneously to take account of potential heterogeneity.
-We employ working correlations both in estimation and grouping steps, and provided a simple iterative algorithm to obtain grouped GEE estimator.
+The proposed method called grouped GEE analysis carries out grouping subjects and estimating the regression coefficients simultaneously to take account of potential heterogeneity.
+We employed working correlations in estimation and grouping steps and provided a simple iterative algorithm to obtain grouped GEE estimator.
 We also developed asymptotic properties of the proposed method.
-The simulation studies and an application to the election panel study suggest the usefulness of the proposed approach.
+The simulation studies and an application to the health and retirement study suggest the usefulness of the proposed approach.

 The proposed method has some useful extensions.
 First, we can introduce a penalty term in the grouping step as considered in \cite{Sugasawa2020}, which can make subjects have similar characteristics or covariates tend to be classified to the same group.
 This might make the estimation results more interpretable.
-Moreover, when the dimension of the regression coefficients is large, it would be better to conduct variable selection, which can be done by introducing penalty function in the estimating equation as considered in \cite{Wang2012}.
-Finally, instead of using working correlation matrices, it would be beneficial to consider quadratic inference functions \citep{QLL2000}, and develop the grouped GEE method with theoretical justifications.
+Secondly, it would be possible to extend the proposed grouped GEE method for incomplete longitudinal data.
+Since the grouped GEE separately applies the standard GEE to each group, we can employ existing methodology to handle missing data in the standard GEE method.
+Moreover, when the dimension of the regression coefficients is large, it would be better to conduct variable selection, which can be done by introducing a penalty function in the estimating equation as considered in \cite{Wang2012}.
+Finally, instead of using working correlation matrices, it would be beneficial to consider quadratic inference functions \cite{QLL2000}, and develop the grouped GEE method with theoretical justifications.
 We leave the detailed investigation of these issues for interesting future works.